samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 You have learned to draw on the power of the Shadowfell, gaining the following benefits.

 ***Darkness.*** You can expend 1 Focus Point to cast the [Darkness](/spells/2619080-darkness) spell without spell components.
-You can see within the spell’s area when you cast it with this feature.
+You can see within the spell's area when you cast it with this feature.
 While the spell persists, you can move its area of [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness) to a space within 60 feet of yourself at the start of each of your turns.

 ***Darkvision.*** You gain [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) with a range of 60 feet.
 If you already have Darkvision, its range increases by 60 feet.